Banata

 pm2 start npm --name "myapp" -- start

-Update every OAuth provider's callback URLs to your production domain:
+Head to each OAuth provider's developer console and update the callback URLs to your production domain.

 ProviderProduction Callback URL